prashantkhurana/Rust-Java-Import-Order/README.md

 	 - all other imports
  - Insert the before import, sorted import and after import statements.

 There are SO MANY optimizations that can be done in the code and it can be written in a much cleaner way.
+Feel free to send PR's/open issues.